XComatoseX/xcomatosex/README.md

 - 💎 My dream - travel the world

-- ⚡ A bit earlier, I worked on the development discord bots, but now I learn fronend
+- ⚡ A bit earlier, I worked on the development discord bots, but now I learn frontend

 ## 🎨 Languages and Tools:
 <p>